Sam1997-hub/Online-Retail-Sales/README.md

 The Jupyter Notebook contains the required code to get the Customer Lifetime Value for the given Customer IDs.
-The dashboard is connected to the original data as well as the output of this notebook as well in order to understand what customers are not churn and the amount they are likely to spend basis their frequency,recency,amount spent and the time gap between the first and the last purchases in the stor.
+The dashboard (available in PDF format) is connected to the original data as well as the output of this notebook as well in order to understand what customers are not churn and the amount they are likely to spend basis their frequency,recency,amount spent and the time gap between the first and the last purchases in the stor.
 This can help the retailers:
 1) Reduce Marketing Budget on the customers who arent liekly to come back
 2) Develop differentiated strategies for different customers.